Healthy Homes Assessment Lochain

 building insulation inspection

-A dry and warm house is an ideal home
+A comfortable, dry home is an ideal home

 Insulation Lochain

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-See the full details of the Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation standard.

 Lochain Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection